 Graduate students who specify college or university teaching as one of their primary career objectives are strongly encouraged to gain teaching experience by serving as a Teaching Assistant and/or by serving as course instructor.
 Before becoming a teaching assistant, all graduate students must complete the Center for Innovation in Teaching & Learning Graduate Academy.
 The department will make every effort to provide a primary teaching opportunity for doctoral students at least once during the student's program.
 Recommendations for teaching positions will be guided in part by the student's teaching record.
 Students are encouraged to gain insight into college teaching through the Department's Professionalization Program.
+In addition, the Center for Innovation in Teaching and Learning offers several teaching certificates and seminars on professional development.

-Combined MA/Ph.D. degree requirements
+Summary of Combined MA/Ph.D. degree requirements

-- \geq 96 credit hours
+- > 96 credit hours

 - Course requirements

 - GEOG 471

 - GEOG 491

 - 2 methods classes, including one GIS class see web site for details

 - ≥ 12 hours at the 500 level, at least 8 of those hours in Geography

 - Competence in research technique

 - Minor

 - ≥ 16 hours outside Geography, in one or at most two fields

 - Research Paper (4th semester)

 - Research paper of publishable quality

 - Present research paper to advisory committee

 - Advisory committee consists of 3 faculty members, at least 2 from Geography

 - Advisory committee decides if student is eligible to continue for Ph.D.